Dr. Daniel Sterman

 In this video, Dr. Daniel Sterman discusses current findings from experimental mesothelioma treatment research at the University of Pennsylvania.
 There have been recent reports about mesothelioma patients who have experienced a spontaneous regression in the disease.
 Dr. Sterman talks about recent advances in immunotherapy research and ways that immunotherapy can be used to harness the body’s immune system to fight mesothelioma tumor growth.

-In 1997, Dr. Sterman was awarded an Assistant Professorship of Medicine in the Pulmonary Division at the University of Pennsylvania, and is currently an Associate Professor of Medicine and Associate Professor in Surgery.
-Furthermore, Dr. Sterman is the Director of the University of Pennsylvania’s Interventional Pulmonology Program.
-In addition, as the Clinical Director of Thoracic Oncology Gene Therapy Program of the Center for Lung Cancer and Related Disorders, Dr. Sterman continues to receive advanced training in bronchoscopy, bronchoplasty and other thoracic treatments.
+Prior to accepting his current position at NYU, Dr. Sterman was an Associate Professor of Medicine and Associate Professor in Surgery in the Pulmonary Division at the University of Pennsylvania.
+Furthermore, he was the Director of the University of Pennsylvania’s Interventional Pulmonology Program and Clinical Director of Thoracic Oncology Gene Therapy Program of the Center for Lung Cancer and Related Disorders.

 Currently, Dr. Sterman’s clinical focus relates to thoracic malignancies, their relationship with molecular medicine, and advancing technologies in Interventional Pulmonology.
 Further, as a researcher, Dr. Sterman’s interests include gene therapy and vaccine therapy for lung cancer, along with therapies for pleural malignancies including mesothelioma.